gangadharjannu/pubsub/README.md

     2. Publisher will publish an event with data.
     3. All the subscribers who are listening to that event will get the data published by   publisher.

-Here is the initial implementation of pubSub pattern, however there is a gotcha in that.
+Here is the initial implementation of pubSub pattern.
+It will enables us to subscribe for the event and publish the event, however there is a gotcha in that.
-Below code enables us to listen for the message one time.
+Below code enables us to listen for the message one when you subscribe first time.
-If we listen multiple times the last one will replace the existing listener, since we are using object.
+When we listen multiple times, it is skipping remaining subscribers because we are checking if the event exists in our object.

+## Version 1
 ```javascript
 var pubSub = (function() {
     var messages = {};